Respite Care Funded through Alberta Health Services

 What is Respite Care?

-If you are acting as a caregiver for a parent or other elderly relative, then you know how difficult it can be to manage the day to day.
-Physically, mentally, and emotionally, it is an exhausting experience.
-You probably feel guilty as well, because you feel obligated to be a good caregiver, and it is hard to reconcile that with how draining the experience can be.
-That, in turn, can lead to resentment.
+If you’re acting as a primary caregiver, then you know how difficult it can be to manage the day to day needs of someone else.
+It’s exhausting physically, mentally, and emotionally.
+You feel obligated to be a good caregiver, and it’s hard to reconcile that with how draining the experience can be.
+This often leads to feelings of guilt or resentment, alongside he burnout experienced by many caregivers.

-These are are perfectly normal feelings, and it’s important to acknowledge them.
-It is also important to recognize that there are ways to share the burden.
-Respite care consists of a care companion who can visit your home to provide care and support for your elderly relative.
-That gives you a chance to leave the house and spend some time on your own to recuperate and relax.
-Too often, caregivers find it hard to get time for themselves, and they feel guilty about it.
-But obtaining this respite from caregiving is important for your mental health.
+These are perfectly normal feelings, and it’s important to acknowledge them.
+It’s also important to recognize that you can share the burden.
+Respite care consists of a care companion who visits your home to provide care and support for your elderly relative.
+That gives you a chance to leave the house to recuperate and relax.
+Too often, caregivers find it hard to make time for themselves, but obtaining this respite from caregiving is important for your mental health.